eu-digital-green-certificates/dgca-verification-center-ios/README.md

       public enum CertificateType: String { case unknown, dcc, icao, divoc, shc }

 The CertificateType contains existed types of certificates (.dcc, .shc) and may contain non-existed types (.icao) that arenot added yet.

-#### Inspectors

-      public final class DCCInspection: CertificateInspection

-      public final class DGCSHInspection: CertificateInspection

-   Inspectors are classes that imported from Inspectors' modeles and can be included to or excluded from the Verification Center.

-      public var dccInspector: CertificateInspection?

-      public var icaoInspector: CertificateInspection?

-      public var shcInspector: CertificateInspection?

-      public var applicableInspectors: [ApplicableInspector] = []

-   The CertificateInspection is the public protocol that implemens every inspector.

-   ApplicableInspector is a struct:

-      public struct ApplicableInspector {
-         public let type: CertificateType
-         public let inspector: CertificateInspection
-      }

 #### Initialization of DGCVerificationCenter